wp-plugins/wc-shipping-tikijne/README.md

 * Fix - jne_tariff.csv, There are more than 100 records in ver 1.0 are missing in database.
 File was corrupted.
 Now it is fixed.
 To refresh jne tariff, please deactivate plugin and re-activate plugin and then go to woocommerce > settings menu from your dashboard.
 = 1.1.1 =
-* Tweak - adding popup while checkout page is loading kecamatan
+* Tweak - adding popup while checkout page is loading kecamatan = 1.1.2 =
+* Fix - Some bugs were fixed, like removing var_dump from kecamatan drop down.